matheusxreis/mxr-node-app/readme.md

 The commitlint check your message commit and the husky, throught git hooks, ensures that commitlint script be executed when you commit.

-It make yours commit more understanble. :happy:
+It make yours commit more understanble. :smile:

 How commit: